Tik Tok (2023 film): Reception

 A critic from Maalai Malar wrote that it is a pity that the first half is exciting and the second half is dull.
 The critic added that the director could have paid a little more attention to the screenplay.

 Controversy

 After realising that a portion of the film was removed, the producer subsequently filed a police complaint in an attempt to regain his lost money from the film's failure.
-Priyanka Mohan reportedly approached DSR Films to have 20 minutes of her scenes removed including bedroom scenes and two songs since it will affect her family audience image.
+Priyanka Mohan reportedly approached DSR Films to have 20 minutes of her scenes removed, including bedroom scenes and two songs with intimate love scenes, since it will affect her family audience image.
 However, the producer himself wasn't informed and he felt the film underperformed due to this.

 Home media

 The film was made available on the director's YouTube channel in 2024.